Overview

 Adaptations of Fahrenheit 451 have contributed to the ongoing conversation about the importance of intellectual freedom and the dangers of censorship in society.
 The most noteworthy was a 1966 film adaptation directed by François Truffaut.

-Read the full plot summary, an in-depth analysis of Guy Montag, and explanations of important quotes from Fahrenheit 451.
+Read the full book summary, an in-depth character analysis of Guy Montag, and explanations of important quotes from Fahrenheit 451.

 Upgrade to PLUS and get instant access to all the study tools